Legal Updates

 Removal Proceedings Workshop – January 30, 2025

-From U.S. Citizenship and Immigration Services (USCIS)
+Resources from U.S. Citizenship and Immigration Services (USCIS)

-From the Immigration Court
+Resources from the Immigration Court

-From the CA State Bar
+Resources from the California State Bar

-From Immigrant Legal Resource Center (ILRC)
+Resources from the Immigrant Legal Resource Center

 Employment-Based Immigration Visa Information (H-1B)